 Jacob W. Archambault is a PhD Candidate and teaching fellow at Fordham University, and currently a visiting postgraduate at the Arché center at the University of St. Andrews.
 He wants to know what logic is about.
 So he asks (and tries to answer) questions about the domain of logic, the relation between the sciences of logic and metaphysics, and about whether logic can or should provide a theory of truth.
-His current historical focus is on the background to the development of treatises on logical consequence in the early 14th century.
-A concomitant interest of his is the way that shifts in logical structures may have affected theological discourse throughout the medieval period.
+His current historical work is on the development of the concept of formal consequence associated with the 14th century Parisian tradition.
+His more contemporary work focuses on: the nature, subject, and foundations of logic; ontology; and time and tense.

-Jacob specializes in Medieval Philosophy and Philosophical Logic.
-His areas of competence include Phenomenology, Philosophy of Religion, Early Modern Philosophy (especially Leibniz), and Philosophy of Human Nature.
-He reads Latin (including paleography), French, English, and German.
+Jacob specializes in History and Philosophy of Logic, Medieval Philosophy, and Metaphysics.
+His areas of competence include: Early Modern Philosophy (especially Leibniz); history of analytic philosophy; Ancient philosophy; Phenomenology; Philosophy of Religion; Ethics, and Philosophy of Human Nature.
+He reads Latin (including manuscripts), French, English, and German.
 He currently resides in Scotland with his wife, Amanda, and two children, Elijah and Estelle.